jisellejones/Surfs_Up_Climate_Analysis/README.md

 The results of this analysis are outlined below.

+- There is a 200 count difference between the number of times the temperature was measured in June than in December (see table 1).
+This could be due to the null values found and removed in the June data.
+There is not information about why there was no data for these times.
+The 200 count difference is not significant enough to impact the results of the analysis.

-- Table 1 shows that there are no significant differences between the average temperature in the months of June and December.
+- There were no significant differences between the average temperature in the months of June and December (see table 1).
 June has an average temperature of 74.9 °F with a mean of 75 °F. December shows an average temperature of 71 °F with the same mean.
 The temperature in these months seems very stable.

+-

 *Table 1*